ximion/appstream/docs/API-TODO.md

  * Simplify AsValidator API to make an obvious decision for API users whether validation failed, passed or wasn't possible due to other errors.
    (at the moment this is all somewhat combined together, and usable but not obvious)

+ * Store `keywords` in a GPtrArray instead of GStrv, so adding and removing them is more efficient.
+Consider not using a GHashTable for locale->keywords mapping to reduce memory usage (as often we will only have very few locale and need them rarely)

+ * AS_FORMAT_STYLE_COLLECTION -> AS_FORMAT_STYLE_CATALOG

+ * Review AsContext enums